Philadelphia Named Host City For 2026 FIFA World Cup

 CBS3’s Pat Gallen previously spoke to Philadelphia Union head coach Jim Curtin about the city being selected to host the 2026 World Cup.

 “I’ve heard little hints in different inside pieces that we’re in a good spot after maybe being an underdog in typical Philadelphia Union fashion to be selected for the 2026 World Cup, but if it does come to fruition, international people to come to, experience all the great things that we have here.
 All the culture, all the great passionate fan base that we have here.
 It will be something that would be truly special.
-It would make me proud as a Philadelphian selfishly and I think it has to be 100% that Philly’s involved in the World Cup,” Curtin saidMORE NEWS: Camden Police Credits Critical Piece Of Technology For Closing Books On More Crimes In City
+It would make me proud as a Philadelphian selfishly and I think it has to be 100% that Philly’s involved in the World Cup,” Curtin said.

+Philadelphia Mayor Jim Kenney released a statement calling it an “incredible win for Philadelphia.”

+This is an incredible win for Philadelphia and sets the stage for an unprecedented year for our city in 2026.
+FIFA saw what we all know is true: Philadelphia is a welcoming, world-class city and we have the experience to deliver a fantastic experience for teams, fans, and sponsors alike.
+In the last five years, tremendous work has been put forth on behalf of this bid, especially as we navigated multi-year delays due to the COVID-19 pandemic.
+I am immensely proud of the exceptional work that we presented to FIFA, and I am grateful to the many partners who came together to support this Bid, including the PHLCVB, which led the charge dating back to the United Bid in 2016-17 and the Philadelphia Eagles, who have made Lincoln Financial Field such a spectacular venue.
+I especially want to thank Ambassador David L. Cohen and Dan Hilferty who served as passionate Chairs for this Bid.
+Their commitment to the vitality and success of our city cannot be overstated and FIFA’s selection of Philadelphia as a Host City reflects the power of their civic leadership.
+For that, and much more, we owe them a debt of gratitude.